amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * `"Restart`" [list]

-  * `"Checkpoint Data File Name`" [string] provides name of the existing checkpoint data file to restart from.
+  * `"File Name`" [string] provides name of the existing checkpoint data file to restart from.

   * `"initialize from checkpoint data file and do not restart`" [bool] (optional) If this is set to false (default), then a restart is performed, if it is set to true, then all fields are initialized from